bauxy/bauxy-legal/business_associate_agreement.md

 ## 4.3.2

-Anagram agrees to make uses and disclosures and requests for PHI consistent with Customer&#39;s minimum necessary policies and procedures.
+Anagram agrees to make uses and disclosures and requests for PHI consistent with Customer's minimum necessary policies and procedures.

 ## 4.3.3